syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/paging.md

 ## Customize the pager options

 Customizing the pager options in the Syncfusion Grid allows you to tailor the pagination control according to your specific requirements.
-You can customize the pager to display the number of pages using the `PageCount` property, change the current page using `CurrentPage` property, display the number of records in the grid using the `pageSize` property, and even adjust the page sizes in a dropdown using the `pageSizes` property.
+You can customize the pager to display the number of pages using the `PageCount` property, change the current page using `CurrentPage` property, display the number of records in the grid using the `PageSize` property, and even adjust the page sizes in a dropdown using the `PageSizes` property.
 Additionally, you can include the current page as a query string in the URL for convenient navigation.

 ### Change the page size